Program Updates, Success!

 Safe Passage: Empowering Kenyan Students Through Safe Transport

-Sr Miriam sends her profound thanks to Sisters Rising Worldwide, and all the donors who helped change the course of her community’s future.
+Sr. Miriam sends her profound thanks to Sisters Rising Worldwide, and all the donors who helped change the course of her community’s future.
 “Your generosity has already saved lives, restored dignity, and opened doors for a brighter future for our students,” she says.
 “Thank you for your belief in our mission and your invaluable support!”

 Featured News